 Read on to learn about (1) Colorado’s child support laws, (2) how child support is calculated, (3) how a child support modification works, and (4) when child support obligations end.

 How do you Calculate Child Support in Colorado?

-Colorado courts determine the amount of child support using C.R.S. § 14-10-115.
-The statute contains a number of rules and guidelines to determine how much child support is appropriate including the following factors:
+Colorado courts determine the amount of child support using a set of rules outlined in C.R.S. § 14-10-115.
+The statute contains several rules and guidelines to determine how much child support is appropriate including the following factors:

 - The financial resources of the child;

 - The financial resources of the custodial parent;

 - The standard of living the child would have enjoyed had the marriage not been dissolved;